List of He-Man and the Masters of the Universe characters: Teela

-Teela was voiced in the 1980s series by Linda Gary, Cathy Weseluck in the 1990s series, Lisa Ann Beley in the 2002 series, Sarah Michelle Gellar in Masters of the Universe: Revelation, Melissa Benoist in Masters of the Universe: Revolution, and Kimberly Brooks in the 2021 series.
-In the 1980s live-action film, Teela is portrayed by Chelsea Field.
-In the upcoming reboot, she will be play by Camila Mendes.
+Teela has been voiced by Linda Gary in the 1983 He-Man and the Masters of the Universe series, Cathy Weseluck in The New Adventures of He-Man, Lisa Ann Beley in He-Man and the Masters of the Universe (2002), Sarah Michelle Gellar in Masters of the Universe: Revelation, Melissa Benoist in Masters of the Universe: Revolution, and Kimberly Brooks in He-Man and the Masters of the Universe (2021).
+In the 1987 live-action film, she was portrayed by Chelsea Field, while Camila Mendes portrays the character in the 2026 film.

 Tytus

 Tytus was a heroic giant warlord with long blonde hair, who aided He-Ro in Preternia.
 His weapon of choice is an unusual hollowed-out "capture hammer", which he uses to grab his enemies.

 In the Masters of the Universe Classics, Tytus came from Perpetua which he had to leave when the dinosaurs there developed strange techno parts.
 Upon meeting He-Ro, Tytus aided him against the Horde and the Snake Men.
 During the First Ultimate Battle Ground, Tytus fell in battle when he sacrificed his life to stop Megator.